 Val Venosta (Vinschgau)

-This north-western valley is prettily pastoral, dotted with orchards, farms and small-scale, often creative, industries including marble quarries and workshops.
-It may feel remote, nestled as it is within the embrace of towering, snowy alps, but for much of its history it was a vibrant border zone, long on the road to somewhere.
+This northwestern valley is prettily pastoral, dotted with orchards, farms and small-scale, often creative, industries including marble quarries and workshops.
+It may feel remote, nestled as it is within the embrace of towering, snowy peaks, but for much of its history it was a vibrant border zone, long on the road to somewhere.

 Every Alto Adige valley has its speciality: here it's strawberries.
 Berries aside, Martello is a convenient gateway to Stelvio, with both gentle rambles and hard-core hiking adventures available.
 Trail No 20 up into the Val di Peder is an easy walk, with picnic spots along the way where chamois and deer might say hello.